First Year Student Orientation

 While we appreciate the support of friends and family, space is limited; New Student Orientation is for students only.
 Parents will be invited to a separate Parent Orientation as part of the Annual Convocation Day program (summer only).

-Incoming freshmen students have the opportunity to participate in a Learning Community in their first semester.
+Incoming first year students have the opportunity to participate in a Learning Community in their first semester.
 A Learning Community consists of two courses that are linked together for the purpose of providing a more profound understanding of the material in a small group setting.